Magic crafted for the night you’re putting on.

 The Signature Set is the jumping off point.
 It gets tailored to your audience, with signature moments crafted for your event.

 Written start to finish.
-A set or showthat exists for this audience and never again.
+A set or show that exists for this audience and never again.

 Sales kickoffs · client appreciation · holiday galas · conferences · awards nights · product launches.

-Most commissions land between $5,500 and $8,500, with a range of $3,500 to $12,000+ depending on length, customization, and the size of the night.
+Most commissions land between $3,500 and $8,500.
+Shorter formats start at $2,500.
 You’ll have a clear number before you commit to anything.

 Four to twelve weeks is typical.
 December and conference season fill earliest, so the further out you reach, the more likely your date is still open.